Similarity surfaces, connections, and the measurable Riemann mapping theorem: Polygons

 \section{Polygons}

+In this section we explain how gluing bounded or unbounded polygons naturally defines similarity surfaces on the complement of the vertices, explore the conformal nature (puncture or hole) of their singularities at the vertices, and in the puncture case compute the associated monodromy.

-\loctitle{Gluing bounded convex polygons}
+\subsection{Gluing bounded convex polygons}

 Assume we are given a finite collection $(P_j)_{j\in J}$ of bounded convex polygons.
-Each polygon must have finitely many sides (aka.\ edges) and their vertices are the end of these sides.
-As subsets of $\C$, we will choose that polygons include their sides, i.e.\ they are closed for the topology of $\C$.
+Each polygon must have finitely many sides (edges) and their vertices are the endpoints of these sides.
+As subsets of $\C$, we will choose these polygons including their sides, i.e.\ they are closed for the topology of $\C$.
 We allow flat angles ($\pi$ radians) at a vertex, so keep in mind that the data of the polygon as a subset of $\C$ does not necessarily characterize the set of its vertices.
-Each edge is naturally oriented by following the polygon's boundary anticlockwise.
+Each edge is naturally oriented by following the polygon boundary anticlockwise.
 See \Cref{fig:a,fig:c}.

 Consider the collection of all the sides $e$ with their polygons $P_j$ and denote them $e\of j$.
-Assume we are given a pairing\footnote{A partition into sets of cardinality $2$.} of them.
-From this, one can define a compact oriented topological manifold $\cal S$ of dimension $2$, as follows: for each pair, choose an ordering of the pair as $e_1\of j_1,e_2\of j_2$; note that the case $j_1=j_2$ is allowed by the pairing, but not the case $e_1\of j_1=e_2\of j_2$; there is a unique complex affine map $s$ sending $e_1$ to $e_2$ and reversing their orientations.
+Assume we are given a pairing\footnote{A pairing is a partition into sets of cardinality $2$.} of these sides $e\of j$.
+From this, one can define a compact oriented topological manifold $\cal S$ of dimension $2$, as follows: for each pair, choose an ordering of the pair as $(e_1\of j_1,e_2\of j_2)$; note that the case $j_1=j_2$ is allowed by the pairing, but not the case $e_1\of j_1=e_2\of j_2$; there is a unique complex affine map $s$ sending $e_1$ to $e_2$ and reversing their orientations.
 Let $\cal P$ be the disjoint union of all polygons, whose elements will be denoted $z\of j$ to distinguish two elements of differently indexed polygons with the same affix, which may happen.
 Let $\cal S$ be $\cal P$ quotiented by $z\of j_1\sim s(z)\of j_2$ for all the paired edges as above.
 Call $\prA: \cal P \to \cal S$ the quotient map.\footnote{We use the same notation for Archimedes' constant, context should prevent confusion.}